Joe-Collins-1986/muscle-map/README.md

 ## Key Learn
 * On following projects I will look to be more efficient in my use of CSS.
 In this project I styled each element as I needed them which caused a lot of duplication and redundant code.
 By defining the key classes and body formats I need across the entire project up front I will be able to optimise my code.
+* In future projects I will aim to move away form the heavy use of pixels and instead primarily utilise rem (and in some specific circumstances em).
+This will provide more control over responsive design.
 * In this project I developed media queries as and when i required them.
 As a result, I built them directly into the body of the CSS code alongside the elements they impacted.
-My Mentor advised that it would be best practice to consolidate these at the end of the CSS page and therefore reduce line requirements by placing all media queries within a singular max-width media query appropriate to them.
+My Mentor advised that it would be best practice to consolidate these at the end of the CSS page.
+This would reduce line requirements by placing all media queries within a singular max-width media query appropriate to them.
 However due to the way I built and structured this project it would make the code difficult to read and locate so I have opted to leave this project as is for the sake of clarity but apply a more structured approach to my next project.

 # Deployment
 ## GitHub Pages